22 zip codes·Updated June 2026

 4 Bedroom$3,960/mo

-Fair Market Rents are published annually by HUD for the Houston metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Houston metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Houston metro area is $2,360/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Houston metro is $2,360/month.
+Asking rents come in about 20% below the federal benchmark, which can make Section 8 properties competitive here.

-Houston is huge, affordable, and has no zoning — it's the only major US city without it.
-That last part is important for landlords because your rental property could be next to basically anything.
-The economy has diversified well beyond oil — the Texas Medical Center is the largest in the world, and the port drives a lot of logistics employment.
-What makes Houston tricky is the sheer size.
-A property in the Heights and one in Katy are both "Houston" but they're completely different markets.
-Flood zone is a big deal here too.
-Insurance costs in certain areas can eat into your cash flow fast, so factor that in alongside the rent estimate.
+Houston is huge, affordable, and the only major US city without zoning.
+That matters for landlords because your rental could be next to almost anything.
+The economy has diversified well beyond oil.
+The Texas Medical Center is the largest in the world, and the port drives serious logistics employment.
+What makes Houston tricky is its sheer size.
+A property in the Heights and a property in Katy are both "Houston" but completely different markets.
+Flood zone exposure is real.
+Insurance in certain areas can eat through cash flow fast, so underwrite the full cost, not just the rent.